VT-Evia/content-discipline/stage2/overview.md

 * understand how generative AI tools are used in the content life cycle, including as role-playing tools when conducting audience analysis (students can use an AI model as a user persona

 ## Resources
+List [resources](resources.md) focus on content strategy definitions and descriptions, with three books additionally offering detailed activities and templates for planning and conducting a content strategy.

 ## Activities
 point folks to the activities and templates in the three books... and to Tatiana's content audit activity